The-NextGen-Project/jet/CONTRIBUTING.md

 > **Note:** Please note that refactoring large amounts of incosistant code is tedious so please try and
 > stick to the guildlines listed below.

-* Getter and Setter functions are to be named using camelCase.
+* Getter and Setter functions are to be named using `camelCase`.
-*
+* Static Functions (including in namespaces and in classes) should be denoted with `MyFunction` notation
+* Class and Struct member functions should be denoted with`snake_case`